hudora/huTools/doc/develpment.markdown

    "Kundenauftragsnumer", "Rechnung" but "TransportEndpoint" and "DataStore".
 This line is very blurry.
    Comments in the code should be in english.
 See the "Protokolle" at SoftwareEntwicklung for further guidelines on naming.
+ * Variable Names should not be abbreviated.
+The only exceptions are "nummer" -> "nr" and "kommissionier" -> "kommi".
  * Code should be targeted at Python 2.5 on FreeBSD / Ubuntu Linux
  * Functions should be no longer than a screen.
  * Helper functions should appear above their parent functions.